 - Following the close of the polls at 7:00 p.m., all election workers assist the supervising judge in closing down the polling site.

 - Election Boards are responsible for the election process at each polling place.

 - Election Boards are comprised of a Supervising Judge and a minimum of 2 Election Workers.

-- All election workers are required to complete three hours of training.
+- All election workers are required to complete training.

 - The Supervising Judge is the person in charge of the polling place and is responsible for the operation of the polling place.

 - On the weekend prior to every election, the Supervising Judge attends a mandatory meeting specifically for Supervisors.
 (This is in addition to the required training session.)